shiburizu/concerto-direct/README.md

 ## Build information

-**Concerto currently only works with Python 3.6.
-This is because of pywinpty.**

-* Latest prebuilt version here: https://www.python.org/downloads/release/python-368/

 Dependencies:
 * pywinpty
 * Kivy[base]

-To build, point pyinstaller at concerto.spec. keep all files in this zip in the same directory at build time. winpty-agent.exe needs to be included in the onefile.
+To build, point pyinstaller at concerto.spec. keep all files in this zip in the same directory at build time.

-* winpty-agent.exe which comes from Spyder-IDE and is licensed under MIT.
-* Python 3.9 support is being investigated for pywinpty, see here: https://github.com/jupyter/notebook/issues/5967
+Build command used: pyinstaller concerto.spec -F -i concertoicon.ico --upx-dir upx -w

 ## Caveats

-* Reading the caster output is not always perfect so names may be incorrectly displayed
+* Expect bugs
 * REALLY long names totally break this I suspect
 * Cannot change your name in the UI
+* Cannot set port in UI
 * Several advanced features are not available yet from the UI